Opinions expressed by Entrepreneur contributors are their own.

 For blogs, include descriptive headers, charts and graphs, bullets and pull quotes.
 For videos, include chapter markers or slides introducing each new point.
 For podcasts, add an outline for what’s talked about at which minute mark wherever you embed the recording.

-B2B buyers, in particular, are basing their decisions on your content.
+B2B buyers, in particular, are basing their business decisions on your content.
 They’re willing to give you their time and attention, but you have to make it easy for them to find what they’re looking for.

 Related: 5 Steps to Make Winning Marketing Bets